imccowan/sublime_cvs/README.md

 -----
 The implemented CVS commands can be accessed from the context menu of the currently open file or a file/folder in the side bar.

-**Annotate**: For each file, print the head revision of the trunk, together with information on the last modification for each line.
+**Annotate**: For each file, print the head/working/repository revision of the trunk, together with information on the last modification for each line.

 **Diff**: Compare your working files with the revisions they were based on, and report any differences that are found.